apache/nuttx/configs/sim/README.txt

   This is the apps/examples/mtdpart test using a MTD RAM driver to simulate the FLASH part.

+mtdrwb

+  This is the apps/examples/mtdrwb test using a MTD RAM driver to simulate the FLASH part.

 nettest

   Configures to use apps/examples/nettest.
 This configuration